toladata/Knowledgebase/en/12-learn-toladata/train-team.md

 #### Assess what is there to be done

+The following factors are worth considering while preparing for the training:

+1. Who are your learners?
+Before you start working with a team, you need to understand their strengths, weaknesses and needs.
+For TolaData training, we're using the following [assessment form](https://enketo.ona.io/x/#p91m) [redirects to an external website].
+This helps us adjust the training to the participants' level of expectations.
+You'll find an XLS form with this survey in the Resources section below.
+Feel free to adapt it and use it for your practice.
+2. Why do you want them to learn a new skill?
+It is crucial to understand and communicate, why your training is happening.
+No one engages eagerly in activities they deem pointless and you don't want to loose their or your time, either.
+3. What do they need to learn?
+Departing from your understanding of participants' background and the ultimate goal you want to accomplish, define the scope of your training.
+Customization is the key - teach only what people need to know for their job function and role.
+You might want to split the group based on that.
+4. What is the expected benefit to both your learners and the organization?
+Anticipate resistance and act: be prepared to speak to how TolaData benefits to [funders](https://www.toladata.com/dashboard-for-funders/), [project managers](https://www.toladata.com/project-managers-ngo/) and [senior managers](https://www.toladata.com/senior-managers-ngos/) [redirects to TolaData website].
+5. What resources do you need to deliver the training?
+And last but not least, think about the logistics: format (online, in person), time, room (projector, sitting arrangement), internet connection, possibly travel and accommodation.

 #### Plan the training: engagement, experience and feedback

+Once you have a clear vision of what you want to do, why and how, it's time to do some planning.
+Look up examples of TolaData [training agendas we prepared for different training formats](https://docs.google.com/document/d/1GJvaVOyblWtPHQ7ibz0IcuOCIhEMKgx1533Dv05o1Q4/edit?usp=sharing) (self paced, online facilitated and in person trainings) [redirects to an external website].

 #### Conduct the training